Dietitians of Canada collaborates with DC members across the country to

 Government relations at DC is non-partisan (not favouring any particular political party) and collaborative.

 Why does DC provide budget recommendations to government?

 Pre-budget consultations are an important opportunity to advocate for policy priorities.
-These written submissions, sometimes accompanied by in-person presentations, raise government awareness of the value of nutrition and dietitian services.
+These submissions raise government awareness of the value of nutrition and dietitian services.
 By focusing on a small number of priorities that align with government mandates, there is a greater chance of successful advocacy.

 To collaborate on policy solutions to food and nutrition issues and bring a stronger unified voice to government engagement.
-Stakeholders include other professional associations, non-government organizations (NGOs) and civil society groups.
+Partners include other professional associations, non-government organizations (NGOs) and civil society groups.

 Get involved and learn more about government engagement